iHanjra/module-three-study-guide/02-intro-to-react.md

 ## Starting the React App

 - What is `cd my-social-media-app` doing?
+Change directory to correct folder before starting.
-- Where would you find the `npm start` script?
+- Where would you find the `npm start` script? package.json

 ```bash
 cd my-social-media-app